 If you would like to add a language that does not exist in our list, you can do so by creating a new task under the relevant country.
 If the language is spoken in more than one country, you can add the other countries in the task detail view.

 Our convention for language task titles is “Name [aaa]”, where “Name” is the name of the language (generally following the Glottolog name) and “aaa” is its ISO 639-3 code.
 If you do not specify an ISO 639-3 code in the task title, the PanLex Bot will not be able to find the task for the purpose of automatically associating source subtasks (see above).

 If the only available ISO 639-3 code is significantly broader than the intended language, you should instead use the PanLex UID in the task title (“Name [aaa-000]”).
-For example, if the language task is for a particular variety of English rather than English in general, you should not end the task title with “[eng]”.
-Otherwise, all source tasks with English in their language variety list will automatically become subtasks of that language task.
+For example, if the language task is for a rare variety of English rather than English in general, you should not end the task title with “[eng]”.
+Similarly, if the language task is for an artificial language lacking its own ISO 639-3 code, you should not end the task title with “[art]”.
+If you do so, all source tasks with “eng” or “art” in their language variety list will automatically become subtasks of that language task.
 This is undesirable, as it clutters the list of subtasks with irrelevant sources.

 If one of the countries in which the language is spoken does not yet exist in our list, you can add the country as a subfolder under “Acquisition Languages”.
 To do so, right-click “Acquisition Languages” in the far left menu and choose “Add > Folder”.